clarity-h2020/data-package/docs/data-package-resource.md

 <td>A resource MUST contain a name property.
 The name is a simple name or identifier to be used for this resource.

 If present, the name MUST be unique amongst all resources in this data package.
-It MUST consist only of lowercase alphanumeric characters plus ""."", ""-"" and ""_"".
+It MUST consist only of lowercase alphanumeric characters plus ".", "-" and "_".
 It would be usual for the name to correspond to the file name (minus the extension) of the data file the resource describes.
-The name SHOULD be invariant, meaning that it SHOULD NOT change when a data package is updated, unless the new package version should be considered a distinct package, e.g. due to significant changes in structure or interpretation.
-Version distinction SHOULD be left to the version property.
-As a corollary, the name also SHOULD NOT include an indication of time range covered.</td>
+The name SHOULD be invariant, meaning that it SHOULD NOT change when a resource is updated.</td>
 </tr>
 <tr>
 <td><i><b>profile</b></i></td>